bbqsrc/static_init/README.md

 Safe non const initialized statics and safe mutable statics with unbeatable performance.

-Also provides code execution and program start-up/exit and unsafe statics that are non const initialized at program start-up.
+Also provides code execution at program start-up/exit.

+# Feature

+[x] non const initialized statics.

+[x] statics dropped at program exit.

+[x] safe mutable lazy statics (locked).

+[x] every feature with `no_std` support.

+[x] unbeatable performance, can be order of magnitude faster that any other solution.

+[x] registration of code execution at program exit without allocation (as opposed to libc::at_exit).

+[x] ergonomic syntax.

+[x] sound and safe.

+[x] on nigtly, `thread_locals` and safe mutable `thread_locals`, guaranteed to be
+    dropped at thread exit with the lowest possible overhead compared to what is provided by system library thread support or the standard library!

-# Lesser Lazy Statics
+# Fastest Lazy Statics

 This crate provides *lazy statics* on all plateforms.